postageapp/postageapp-nodejs/README.md

     	'variable2': 'Another variable'
     };

-Using the Callback Function
+Success and Error Callbacks
 -----
-The `sendMessage()` function in the PostageApp Node.JS plugin includes a callback argument.
-Callbacks are used to tell the PostageApp Node.JS plugin to execute some other code as soon as it is finished with sending your emails to PostageApp.
+The `sendMessage()` function takes two callback arguments - success and error.
+Callbacks are used to tell the PostageApp Node.JS plugin to execute some other code as soon as it is finished with sending your emails to PostageApp (or when an error occurs).

     var postageapp = require('postageapp')('YOUR API KEY HERE');
-    postageapp.sendMessage(options, function callback() {
+    postageapp.sendMessage(options, function (response, object) {
-      // Additional code to execute after mail is delivered });
+        console.log('HTTP Status code: ', response.statusCode);
+        console.log('Message UID', object.response.uid);
+    }, function (message, object) {
+        console.log('Ack!
+An error has occurred: ', message);
+    });

 Getting Account Info
 -----
 You can get your PostageApp account info through the Node.JS plugin by using the `acountInfo()` function, which can be used as such: